IBMStreams/sample.wikirecent/README.md

 ### work in process
 - Notebooks are functional to me (Cloud & ICP4D) make them consumable for ICP4D.
-- Progression is of understanding the data and building analysics
 - At this moment the goal is to have each notebook be standalone, all components to within the notebook.
 This may not be practical since notebook use a significant portion of the previous notebook.